top of page

 Months after completion of the trail that led

-from the south bridge through the woods and over
+from the south bridge through the woods and

-meadow, it was suggested that an interesting
+around the meadow, it was suggested that

-addition to the preserve would be two connecting
+an interesting addition to the preserve would

 Trustees Bob Gramling and Herbert Huddleston